vdemir/vdemir.github.io/_posts/2018-01-16-Pointer-and-Structure.md

 <p class="meta">16 Ocak 2018 - Türkiye</p>

-## C Programming Structure and Pointer
+## C Programlama Yapısı ve İşaretçi

 In this article, you'll find relevant examples that will help you to work with pointers to access data within a structure.